MichaelCade/90DaysOfDevOps/Days/day08.md

     fmt.Println("Hello #90DaysOfDevOps")
 }
 ```
 Now I appreciate that the above might make no sense at all, but we will cover more about functions, packages and more in later days.
-For now let's run our app.
+For now, let's run our app.
 Back in the terminal and in our Hello folder we can now check that all is working.
 Using the command below we can check to see if our generic learning program is working.

 ```
 go run main.go